-Like PhD students, MA students are expected to focus on one of the anthropological subfields, Social Cultural, Biological, Linguistic Anthropology, or Archaeology.
-However, MA degree students must take at least one course in three of the four subfields.
-They are not required to declare an inside major nor an outside minor, as PhD students are.
+Like PhD students, MA students are expected to focus on one of the anthropological subfields, Social Cultural, Biological, Linguistic Anthropology, or Archaeology, and they are required to take at least one course in three of the four subfields.

 What do most of your graduate students study?